BTrDung/approach-to-segmentation-and-classification-from-leukocyte-images-to-count-blood-cells/README.md

-# Using convolutional neural network for predicting diseases via leukocyte classification
+# approach to segmentation and classification from leukocyte images to count blood cells

 ## Dataset